Hello and welcome to my small corner on the Internet.

 Regarding my education, I got my first master’s degree in Space Technology and Robotics from Erasmus Mundus SpaceMaster Programme after which I spent some time building hardware for robots.
 I then worked on printed electronics for a few years.
 But at present

-I am on hiatus from the world of Robotics and Space Tech (I only build small rovers for fun) and currently work on 5G Technology.
+I am on hiatus from the world of Robotics and Space Tech (I build small rovers for fun) and currently work on 5G Technology.
 In brief, my plan was to be an academic, but I made a pivot to industry in 2015.
 I am also currently enrolled at the University of Oulu studying Product Management.
 Currently I am working as Software Engineer with some awesome people at Unikie and Nokia with 5G SoCs.
-Here is link to my one-pager résumé.
+Here is link to my CV.

 I was planning to study Field Robotics for my doctoral studies particularly Evolutionary Robotics.
 I have been fascinated by Evolution for almost a decade and keep reading research articles on it whenever I have free time.
 Had I started my PhD I would have studied Evolutionary and Genetic Algorithms in the context of Robotics, however life seemed to have a different plan for me.

 I plan to use this web-site primarily as place to bookmark things I read, jot my thoughts down occasionally and to foray into the world of web technologies.

 I like to meet and get to know fellow geeks and people with backgrounds different than mine and listen to their stories.
 Twitter might be the fastest way if you would like to get in touch.